All posts

 Can the same MCP App run on both ChatGPT and Claude?

 Yes.
-ChatGPT and Claude both implement the MCP App standard.
+ChatGPT and Claude both implement the MCP Apps open standard (ext-apps v1.7.0).
 An MCP App built with sunpeak runs on both hosts without code changes.
-The core API (useToolData, useAppState, SafeArea, useDisplayMode) is host-agnostic, so your React component renders identically in both environments.
+The core API (useToolData, useAppState, useDisplayMode, useHostContext, and SafeArea) is host-agnostic, so your React component renders identically across hosts.
+The same build also runs on Goose, VS Code (via GitHub Copilot), Postman, and MCPJam.

 Do I need separate codebases for ChatGPT and Claude?

-No. A single sunpeak project produces one build that runs on both hosts.
+No. A single sunpeak project produces one bundle that runs on every MCP App host.
 Your resource components, simulation files, and test suites are shared.
-If you need host-specific behavior (rare), sunpeak provides opt-in subpath imports like sunpeak/chatgpt.
-The core sunpeak import stays portable.
+The core sunpeak import is host-agnostic.
+If you need a host-specific feature like ChatGPT checkout or modal requests, sunpeak provides opt-in subpath imports under sunpeak/chatgpt that stay isolated from the portable core.

 How do I test my MCP App for both ChatGPT and Claude?